In break with past, UAE and Bahrain sign U.S.-brokered deals with Israel | Politics

 In front of a crowd of several hundred people on the White House lawn, Prime Minister Benjamin Netanyahu signed accords with Emirati Foreign Minister Sheikh Abdullah bin Zayed al-Nahyan and Bahrain's Foreign Minister Abdullatif Al Zayani.
 The deals, denounced by the Palestinians, make them the third and fourth Arab states to take such steps to normalize relations since Israel signed peace treaties with Egypt in 1979 and Jordan in 1994.

-TRUMP'S EVANGELICAL SUPPORT With Trump up for re-election on Nov.
-3, the accords could help shore up support among pro-Israel Christian evangelical voters, an important part of his political base.
+TRUMP'S EVANGELICAL SUPPORT With Trump seeking four more years, the accords could help shore up support among pro-Israel Christian evangelical voters, an important part of his political base.

-Speaking to Fox News hours before the ceremony, Trump predicted the Palestinians would eventually forge peace with Israel or else be "left out in the cold."
-One target of White House appeals is Saudi Arabia, the biggest Gulf Arab power.
-So far the Saudis, whose king is custodian of Islam's holiest sites and rules the world's largest oil exporter, have signaled they are not ready, though their quiet acquiescence to the agreements was seen as crucial.

-Another target is Oman, whose leader spoke with Trump last week.
+Another target of the White House plans, in addition to Saudi Arabia, is Oman, whose leader spoke with Trump last week.
 Oman sent its ambassador to Tuesday's ceremony, a senior U.S. official said.
 No Saudi representative attended.
 Meeting the Emirati foreign minister before the ceremony, Trump thanked the UAE for being first in the Gulf to agree to ties with Israel and left little doubt the Iran issue was overhanging the event.

 ALSO READ